mrjeoffrey/notetaker/reqs/README.md

 ## Getting Started

-On the back end, dadathe application should include a `db.json` file that will be used to store and retrieve notes using the `fs` module.
+On the back end, the application should include a `db.json` file that will be used to store and retrieve notes using the `fs` module.

 The following HTML routes should be created: